 This should set you on the right course if you decide to go on a lead magnet creation journey.
 Always have in mind that the success of your lead magnet depends on both the quality of your content and on its visual representation.

-A great looking offer will determine your short-term success counted in a number of contacts generated but a high-quality content is what will turn that contact into a long-term customer.
+A great-looking offer will determine your short-term success counted in the number of contacts generated but high-quality content is what will turn that contact into a long-term customer.

 And this is it for this post.